Tirath5504/Basic-Project-Web/README.md

+All of my cs50 and SPC code!

+Author and Owner: Tirath Bhathawala(GitHub Username: Tirath5504).
 # 11230032
-All of my cs50 and other important code

-This repo is crucial